PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Artificial Intelligence/Week1Day2.md

 sort: 2
 ---

-## __History of AI__
+## __History of AI & GitHub (2)__

-Today's independent study material focusses on the history of AI.
+Today's independent study material focuses on the history of AI.
 In particular, we will explore the famous article Computing Machinery and Intelligence by Alan Turing (1950).
-This is the first, and definitely not the last, research paper we are going to discuss in the program.
-As a data professional it is important to stay up to date with new developments in the field.
+This is the first, and definitely not the last, research paper we will discuss in the program.
+As a data professional, it is important to stay up to date with new developments in the field.
 Furthermore, it is good to be familiar with the seminal works of AI.
-One way of doing so, is reviewing these scholarly texts.
+One way of doing so is by reviewing these scholarly texts.
+Finally, at the end of today, you will apply your newly gained knowledge of version control by making your first 'commit' to GitHub.

 ## Learning objectives

+1. Implement version control using 'GitHub Desktop,' a Graphical User Interface for GitHub
-1. List, and describe key moments in the history of AI
+2. List, and describe key moments in the history of AI
-2. Explain the procedure, and main objective of Turing's 'Imitation Game'
+3. Explain the procedure, and main objective of Turing's 'Imitation Game'

 ## Questions or issues?